 28. I have not arrived.

-But even still, I am excited to carry on, knowing that every day brings new lessons.
+But even still, I am excited to carry on, knowing that every day brings new life lessons.
 Two decades and eight years isn’t nearly enough to call a life full, but I’m so much more content than I used to be and that, perhaps, is the greatest lesson of all.

 You’ll also like 17 Things to Do to Make the Most of 15 Minutes, Why You Want to Be a Bucket-Filler Kind of Friend, What I Learned About Love From Death, Don’t Let Your Failures Become Flounders, and 6 Easy Ideas to Refresh Your Life Right Now